First Lady of Colombia: Role

 The position of the first lady is unofficial, it is not an elected one, carries no official duties, and receives no salary.
-Nonetheless, first ladies have held a highly visible position in Colombian society.
-The role of the first lady has evolved over the years, but she is, first and foremost, the spouse of the president.
+Nonetheless, first ladies have held a highly visible position in Colombian society.The role of the first lady has evolved over the years, but she is, first and foremost, the spouse of the president.

 Until 1886, the first lady did not have any type of recognition or influence on Colombian political life.
-According to article 188 of the Constitution of Colombia established by the Constitutional Court of Colombia, before the public administration the first lady will hold the title of private citizen, although she is given an additional special role, being the wife of the president, along with With this he would symbolically embody the idea of national unity.
+According to article 188 of the Constitution of Colombia established by the Constitutional Court of Colombia, before the public administration the first lady will hold the title of private citizen, although she is given an additional special role, being the wife of the president, along with this he would symbolically embody the idea of national unity.
 Until 1979, the first lady held the position of President of the Colombian Institute of Family Welfare, a position that had been held by the president's wife since its foundation in 1968.
 For its part, Law 7 of 1979 establishes that the first lady will remain linked to the Colombian Institute of Family Welfare, without specific functions in a purely honorary manner.

 Since 2010, the first lady has represented the president on foreign trips under the status of ambassador on special mission.

+Office of the First Lady

+The Office of the First Lady of Colombia reports to the First Lady to ensure she fulfills her duties as hostess of the Casa de Nariño and in her role as a national social gestor.
+It is also in charge of all social and ceremonial events at the Casa de Nariño.
+The First Lady is considered a private citizen before the public administration and therefore usually does not have her own staff; when she does, it includes a general secretary and a protocol advisor.
+The Office of the First Lady is a protocol entity within the Office of the Casa de Nariño, a branch of the Office of the President administered by the Administrative Department of the Presidency of the Republic.

+Influence

+Some first ladies have garnered attention for their clothing, style, and political and social influence.
+María Clemencia de Santos, for example, was hailed as a regional fashion icon: her style was widely covered by magazines and digital media, and she was included among the Best Dressed First Ladies in 2016.
+Verónica Alcocer also received significant attention for her fashion choices: Vanitatis magazine highlighted her outfits, which carried social and political messages.

 Causes and initiatives

+First Lady Verónica Alcocer during the event to eradicate sexual violence in childhood.

-Since 1934, many first ladies have become public speakers and championed specific causes, usually those that were not politically divisive.
-Recent causes of the First Lady are:
+Since the 1920s, many first ladies have become public speakers, adopting specific causes.
+It also became common for the first lady to hire a staff to support her agenda.
+Recent causes of the first lady are: